 4. Post more often

 The more activity on your social pages, the higher your visibility and potential engagement with your followers.
 Make sure it’s relevant and useful for your audience so they’re more likely to spread the word by commenting, retweeting or sharing it.
-Your regular social updates will also increase the chances newcomers,

 5. Share your content with others